Mystic chord: Qualities

 The notes of the chord also conform to a Lydian dominant quality, the fourth mode of the melodic minor scale.

 Use by Scriabin

-Some sources suggest that much of Scriabin's music is entirely based on the chord to the extent that whole passages are little more than long sequences of this chord, unaltered, at different pitches; but this is rarely the case.
-More often than not, the notes are reordered so as to supply a variety of harmonic or melodic material.
-Certain of Scriabin's late pieces are based on other synthetic chords or scales that do not rely on the mystic chord.
+Some sources suggest that much of Scriabin's music is entirely based on the chord to the extent that whole passages are little more than long sequences of this chord, unaltered, at different pitches, but this is uncommon.
+More often, the notes are reordered so as to supply a variety of harmonic or melodic material.
+Some of Scriabin's late pieces are based on other synthetic chords or scales that do not rely on the mystic chord.

 There seems today to be a general consensus that the mystic chord is neither the key nor the generating element in Scriabin's method.